Skip to main content

 Advice for DesignersAdvice for HomeownersHow to Choose ColourInterior Colour AdviceKillam Colour SystemTrue Colour Expert

-Thinking about switching careers or taking a leap into design?
+Thinking about changing careers or taking a leap into design?
 I’ve been there.
 Before I discovered my passion for colour and design, I held various positions in the corporate world — but I knew it wasn’t for me.

 So, I truly love hearing from others who’ve made similar journeys.
 This former psychologist-turned-designer attended one of my workshops to help overcome feeling like an imposter.